Avishka-Perera/ITKExplore/ReadMe.md

 # Module writing

 Due to the larger community of developers, the community itself has come up with a basic architecture to Modularize source codes to organize functionalities in a modular architecture.
 ITK uses CMake to build the source codes.
 All the steps are documented in detail in Book 1, Section 9 of the ITK Software Guide.

+# Acknowledgments

+This repository contains the code base of the ITK assignment under the University of Moratuwa, In19-S7-BM4301 Medical Image Processing module.
+The primary task of this assignment was to explore the Insight Toolkit which is a commonly used software in the field of medical image processing.
+The students were expected to refer to the [ITK Software Guide](https://itk.org/ItkSoftwareGuide.pdf) and present the mathematics and usage behind its functionalities.